kvsbarbosa/kvsbarbosa/README.md

 ## **About me:**
 * Mostly working with Java and Python
 * Exploring fantasy and sci-fi literature in my spare time (⚡ Harry Potter at moment!)
-* Daily tasks: gym and English classes
+* Going to the gym and attending English classes every day
 > “Nitwit!
 Blubber!
 Oddment!
 Tweak!”
 ― Albus Wulfric Percival Brian Dumbledore